Liberty Counsel: Lawsuits

-After a Massachusetts public library denied Liberty Counsel's requests in 2013 and 2014 to use a meeting room for prayer, singing hymns and presenting Christian ideas, the group sued.
-The library then changed its policy to allowed religious and political viewpoints.
+After a Massachusetts public library denied Liberty Counsel's requests in 2013 and 2015 to use a meeting room for prayer, singing hymns, and presenting Christian ideas, the group sued.
+The library then changed its policy to allow religious and political viewpoints.

 In 2021, a federal appeals court ruled in favor of Liberty Counsel's client, Jackson County, Indiana, by upholding a Christmas display including a Nativity scene in front of a county building.
 After the Freedom From Religion Foundation demanded that Jackson County remove the Nativity scene, the ACLU filed suit on behalf of a taxpayer.
 The ACLU won in the lower court, but was reversed on appeal.

 In May 2021, California Governor Gavin Newsom agreed to pay $1,350,000 to Liberty Counsel for attorneys fees and costs in a case brought on behalf of Harvest Rock Church and Harvest Rock International Ministries.
 The settlement includes a statewide injunction against California's COVID-19 restrictions on places of worship.

 In late 2021, Liberty Counsel filed suit in Florida on behalf of members of the U.S. military who had religious objections to taking COVID-19 vaccinations.
 The lawsuit claims that military rules permitted medical exemptions but not religious exemptions violates the First Amendment and the Religious Freedom Restoration Act.

-On May 2, 2022, the U.S. Supreme Court issued a unanimous 9-0 decision in favor of Liberty Counsel's client that had been prevented from flying a Christian flag in Boston.
+On May 2, 2022, the U.S. Supreme Court issued a unanimous 9–0 decision in favor of Liberty Counsel's client that had been prevented from flying a Christian flag in Boston.
 The Court held that the city violated the constitution by approving 284 applications to use its flagpole in the city plaza, but refusing to allow a Christian group to fly its flag.
 Although Boston contended that the flags were "government speech" and not private speech protected by the First Amendment, the Supreme Court disagreed.

 List of U.S. Supreme Court cases: